 - training_length (tuple) Length of whole training.
 It consists of an integer and either 'epoch' or 'iteration'.
-If this value is omitted and the stop trigger of the trainer is IntervalTrigger, this extension uses its attributes to determine the length of the training. - update interval (int) Number of iterations to skip printing the progress bar. - bar_length (int) Length of the progress bar in characters. - out Stream to print the bar.
+If this value is omitted and the stop trigger of the trainer is IntervalTrigger, this extension uses its attributes to determine the length of the training. - update_interval (int) Number of iterations to skip printing the progress bar. - bar_length (int) Length of the progress bar in characters. - out Stream to print the bar.
 Standard output is used by default.

+'''

+\\\mathtt{call}\\(trainer)

-''' call(trainer)
+'''

-Initializes up the trainer state. '''